Developer Guide

 - a

-: a note about the property - a
+Remark: a note about the property - a

-: represents the current stage of the selling (Option, Sales Agreement, Completion) - a
+Status: represents the current stage of the selling (Option, Sales Agreement, Completion) - a

-: represents the seller of the property - a
+Client: represents the seller of the property - a

-set: a set of zero or moreTag
+Tagset: a set of zero or moreTagobjects describing the property

 - a

-: the name of the client - a
+Name: the name of the client - a

-: the contact number of the client - an
+Contact: the contact number of the client - an

-: the email of the client - an
+Email: the email of the client - an

-: the asking price of the client
+AskingPrice: the asking price of the client

 3.1.2 Design Consideration